 It sounds crazy, but really, you can cook steak with mayo.
 The component ingredients make the condiment an excellent choice for an oil or butter substitute.
 Mayo is made from oil, egg yolk, lemon juice, vinegar, and seasonings like ground black pepper and mustard that add flavor along with the fat, so it's got everything a good slab of meat needs to get all caramelized and tasty.

-In fact, as quite a few people jumped into the comments to say, mayo can be used instead of butter or oil in all sorts of recipes.
+In fact, as quite a few people jumped into the comments to say, mayo can be used instead of butter or oil in all sorts of recipes, from rib-eye steaks to the best steak tacos.
 Several people noted that they use mayo instead of butter to get a perfect grilled cheese sandwich and the crispiest quesadilla, while others used it in their homemade cornbread recipe.
 You'll also find mayonnaise in quite a few old-fashioned cake recipes.

 Mayo is good for grilling, too, as the Los Angeles Times noted.
 Because mayonnaise is an emulsion, the oil in it sticks better to whatever you're grilling instead of running off (which can cause flare-ups on a grill).
 That means mayo is a great release agent because the oil sticks to the food and the food don't stick to the grill, even over high heat.
 You can use mayo on any kind of beef (hamburger, rib eye, flank steak), but it also works well for pork chops, chicken, and even delicate foods like fish to keep it from sticking and to keep the meat from drying out.